TorrensJoaquin/MethaneNumber_EN16726/README.md

 # Methane Number EN16726

-## Methane Number according to EN16726 with MWM corrections as a VBA Function for excel.
+## Methane Number according to EN16726 with MWM corrections as a VBA Function for Excel.

 - Optimization performed with a very, **very**, simple genetic algorithm.
 - While the AVL Method only consider components with less than 5C-.
 This method manages components with less than 7C-.